engsofjvolfe/frontendmentor/intro-component-with-signup-form-master/README.md

 - Receive an error message when the `form` is submitted if:
   - Any `input` field is empty.
 The message for this error should say _"[Field Name] cannot be empty"_
   - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
 The message for this error should say _"Looks like this is not an email"_
+  -(I changed this part and instead of message just used icons - red and green)

 ### Screenshot